header

 This Is What It's Like to Have Seasonal Affective Disorder

+With fall arriving shortly and the days growing shorter in the months to come, some of us may struggle with seasonal affective disorder.
 If you find that when temperatures start dropping, your mood does too, then you're not alone.
-This is because experts believe that as many as 20% of Americans experience the so-called winter blues every year.
+Experts believe that as many as 20% of people experience the so-called "winter blues" every year.
 Typically, winter blues amount to some minor social withdrawal and mood swings, which reverse themselves as our planet rotates back towards the sun.

 sad person